michaelige1/friendr/README.md

 2. **New Matching Criteria**: Extend the feature columns in trainer and predictor
 3. **New Endpoints**: Add to `app/main.py` following existing patterns
 4. **New Services**: Create in `app/services/` with proper abstractions

+### Data Processing Notes

+- **Age Conversion**: Pet ages are stored in months but returned in years (rounded)
+- **Match Percentage Boosting**: Demo version adds 40% to match percentages for better presentation
+- **Duplicate Handling**: Pets with identical personality profiles are deduplicated
+- **Image Assignment**: Each pet gets one unique image from the local image collection

 ## 🤝 Contributing